trotsky94/Advanced-Smart-Contracts/notes/sc-dev-tools/lab/README.md

 ### Instructions:
 - Create a directory with the name of your choice
-- Write a smart with use case of your choice which shoould atleast have
+- Write a smart with use case of your choice which should at-least have
     - two public functions that are changing state of the contract
     - one public read-only or pure function
-    - one private function
+    - one private function (this private function must be used within the any public function)
     - one event that gets emitted by one of the function (Note: A event can only be emitted by a function that changes changes state of the contract)
 - Initialize the repo by running `npm -y init`